 Twitter would be an opinionated middle class Generation X male who seeks attention by being controversial.
 His words in 140 characters are stated as undeniable fact, cast in stone and needing no explanation — either you get it or you don’t.
-He values his ideas above all else and if one happens to irritate him with their myopic ideas he will be vicious in his response.
+He values his ideas above all else and if one happens to irritate him with their myopic ideas he will be vicious in his reprimand.

-Instagram would be a Millennial who wears far too much makeup, especially for those morning salutations, and would be considered incredibly vain.
+Instagram would be a Millennial who wears far too much makeup, especially for those early morning salutations, and would be considered incredibly vain.
 When she’s not on one of those envious trips abroad, she spends the rest of her time taking selfies and reviewing her own time line to compare the thousand’s of pictures she’s taken of herself.

 A teenager who wants live by his own terms embodies Snapchat, because he believes what he did yesterday does not have any bearing on how you view him today.
 No one can remember what he posted yesterday anyway because it was erased from his timeline after 24 hours.
-They can say and share whatever they want because those nosy parents and grandmothers are on Facebook, which they thus avoid like the plague.
+They can say and share whatever they want because those pesky parents and grandmothers are on Facebook, which they thus avoid like the plague.

 Each social network has a distinct environment, tending to attract people with certain characteristics.
 If brands intend to drive engagement using content that is both appealing and shareable then their executives have to take a closer look at the nuances.